vechain/grant-program/applications/Provide-vechain.md

 Because VeChain's APIs have some differences to other EVM-compatible networks' JSON-RPC, there will be some additional development to achieve full interopability with the Provide Nchain component.
 However - as both Provide Nchain and the VeChain APIs are written Golang, the adaptation should remain straightforward.

-Once this is completed - a broad range of other very excitying apps immediately become interopable with VeChain.
+Once this is completed - a broad range of other very exciting apps immediately become interopable with VeChain.

 This includes Node.js and SAP ABAP projects we've prototyped that can send stablecoins/ERC-20s/CBDCs and mint NFTs.

+#### SAP Apps

+#### Node.js apps

 This also enables us to more easily deploy ZK-based Solidity contracts that are generated from Provide Shuttle, Axiom, and Privacy to VeChain

-We expect the teams to already have a solid idea about the project's expected final state.
-Therefore, we ask the teams to submit (where relevant):
-- Mockups/designs of any UI components
-- API specifications of the core functionality
-- An overview of the technology stack to be used
-- Documentation of core components, protocols, architecture, etc. to be deployed
-- PoC/MVP or other relevant prior work or research on the topic

 ### Ecosystem Fit
 There are several other startups building middleware between blockchains and enterprise systems.
 We stand apart from others because the core of our technology solution is open source.